 Chief technical officer of Hydro66, Christian Keet says it is an important strategic partnership for the company.

-“We are in a rapid expansion phase as the enterprise market recognises our value proposition of highly efficient data centre capacity,” says Keet.
+“We are in a rapid expansion phase as the enterprise market recognises our value proposition of highly efficient data center capacity,” says Keet.

 “This leads to an increased need for technical operations to support our enterprise clients.
 Office is a local, experienced, comprehensive IT service provider that can meet these needs and contribute to our continued competitiveness.”

-According to the company, Hydro66 is the largest colocation data centre north of Stockholm.
+According to the company, Hydro66 is the largest colocation data center north of Stockholm.

 The company is currently in the process of a large-scale expansion with an additional 8,000 KW being implemented in four new server halls, in addition to tripling its capacity 400 rack spaces to 1,200.